14 Risk Communication

 - Federal and state standards, guidance, and policies for PFAS are not uniform and are available for only a handful of compounds.

-- Regulatory standards and health advisories are in the parts per trillion range, and it is difficult to explain to a layperson what these low levels mean in terms of risk, or how they were derived.
+- Regulatory standards and health advisories are in the parts per trillion range (or parts per quadrillion range), and it is difficult to explain to a layperson what these low levels mean in terms of risk, or how they were derived.

 There are technical and scientific challenges and uncertainties around fate and transport of PFAS in the environment, see Section 5.